Click Each Question Below to Reveal an Expanded Answer:

 - Your high school requires it.
 This makes your decision easy.
 Talk to your counselor if you are unable to test.

 - You want to enter the National Merit Scholarship Program or one of College Board’s recognition programs.
 The junior PSAT/NMSQT is the entrance exam for the National Merit program.
-You may have an alternative, though, if you are unable to test.
-A detailed explanation of how the pandemic will impact National Merit for the class of 2022 can be found here.

 - You want to connect with colleges via the Student Search Service.
 One of the lesser known benefits of the PSAT is that it serves as something of a matching service between colleges and students.
 PSAT registrants can opt in to the Student Search Service.
 Colleges can then purchase lists from College Board filtered by interests and test scores.
 The SSS serves as a useful way for colleges to reach out to students.
 In a world of internet marketing and social media, though, there are more than enough ways for students and colleges to connect.